 Nakia looked up at him.
 She'd been proud of that one, but now she was confused.
 "Was that wrong?" she asked, worried.

-He watched her for another moment before his frown relaxed.
+He watched her for another second before his frown relaxed.
 "No, that was good," he murmured, returning his gaze to the board.
 "Just unexpected."

 She felt a thrill at having surprised him, and just a touch of fear.
-For a moment, the way he'd frowned had reminded her of Ahmose just before an explosion.
+The way he'd frowned had reminded her of Ahmose just before an explosion.
 But after a few minutes of monitoring his mood, she relaxed and the moment was soon forgotten.

-She could have played all night, but all too soon, he handed her the last piece of flatbread and started to pack up the board.
-"The board is tired for the night."
+She could have played forever, but all too soon, he handed her the last piece of flatbread and started to pack up the board.
+"The board is tired."
 He lifted each ivory figure with snow, deliberate fingers, and tucked them into a small cloth-lined box.
 He stretched luxuriously and waved her away with careless fingers.
 "Off with you, now," he said.

-Nakia had never felt such devastation in her entire life.
-For a while, night had felt like day, like their own sun had hovered above their heads, making the world build only for them, warm and bright.
-With his dismissal, the night returned, darker and colder than ever before.
+Nakia had never felt so devastated.
+For a while, night had felt like day, as though their own sun had hovered above their heads, making the world build only for them, warm and bright.
+With his dismissal, darkness returned, colder than before.

-She stared at him for a moment, feeling only rejection.
+She stared at him, feeling only rejection.
 Not a dream, after all.
 The pain from her bruises, fatigue from the day all came rushing back, worse than if they'd been there the whole time.

 And then, gratefulness flooded her body.
 She had never had, nor deserved a dream so good.
 She bowed and thanked him.
 In that moment, it didn't matter that he wasn't a king.
 He was her king, her god.
 She dare'nt show these blasphemous thoughts in her face, though, so she turned and fled back to Ahmose's room.

-She wasn't sure how long she'd been gone, hours at least, but Ahmose was still draped in her hammock, still snoring peacefully.
-Still not quite believing this wasn't a particularly vivid dream, Nakia slid onto the floor and into her spot beneath Ahmose.
-One of the four carved posts holding Ahmose’s hammock had a small hollow near the base, just above the floor.
-Nakia folded the flatbread and slipped it inside.
-She was still hungry, but fuller than she had felt in a long time, and she couldn't justify eating when she knew that there were days of starvation ahead of her.
-Besides, if it was still there tomorrow, then tonight had definitely happened.
+She wasn't sure how long she'd been gone, hours, but Ahmose was still snoring peacefully.
+Not quite believing this wasn't a particularly vivid dream, Nakia slid onto the floor and into her spot beneath Ahmose.
+In a hollow behind the headboard carving, Nakia slid the flatbread.
+She was hungry, but fuller than she had felt in a long time, and she couldn't justify eating when she knew that there were days of starvation ahead of her.

 She lay on her back, her head against the marble floor, digesting the dates and the surprising freedom that the night had offered.
-It was dangerously addictive.
-All she had to do was refrain from using the chamber pot before falling asleep and nature would awaken her, like it had tonight.
-What would she do tomorrow night?
-It was unlikely that the stranger would still be here, and even more unlikely that he'd want to pass another night in her company.
+She had a dangerous thought.
+What if, tomorrow night, she refrained from using the chamber pot before falling asleep?
+Nature would awaken her, again.
+It was unlikely that the stranger would be there, and even more unlikely that he'd want to pass another night in her company.
 But she could stroll the gardens, or just find a comfy spot and watch the stars dance.
 And think.

 No comments: